 Thursford Collection is more than just a steam museum.
 In addition to steam engines, you will be able to see organs, fairground rides, and silent movies.
 George T.H.
 Cushing MBE, was inspired to create this museum after experiencing the sights and sounds of the fairground as a child.

 This museum boasts the world’s largest collection of steam engines and organs, and visitors can experience the thrill of riding on fairground carousels and the gondola, and watch silent movies.
-Robert Wolfe, one of the world’s leading theatre organists, performs daily on the Mighty Wurlitzer, the centerpiece of the collection.
+Robert Wolfe, one of the world’s leading theatre organists, performs daily on the Mighty Wurlitzer, the centrepiece of the collection.

 Charles Burrell Museum